sttp/Specification/Output/README.md

 * Points defined in metadata will have a clear ownership path
 * A minimal set of metadata will exist to support any STTP deployments
 * Industry specific metadata extensions will exist to support specific industry deployments
+* Ability to support broadcast messaging and distribution of critical system alarms

 ## Data Point Structure